Joezo/atom-jshint/README.md

 A [package](http://atom.io/packages/atom-jshint) for [Atom](https://atom.io).

-Validates your JS files against [JSHint](http://jshint.com) on save.
+Validates your JS files against [JSHint](http://jshint.com) on save and as you type.

 Installation
 ===